pdudrik/project-ideas/README.md

 ## Smart House Solution

 Create centralized system for smart houses (objects).
 System will be capable of maintaing and managing a household to a certain level.
 Whole object will be able to divide into specific areas (let's say rooms).
 Each room will have some devices.
 The number and the type of devices will depend only on the user.
 How many and which devices will they put into their household is only up to them.
 After device launch, the device will connect to the server.
 Then it will be up to user to decide in which room the device will be stored in system (not physical position, but logical position in system).
+Web server Nginx will be used as reverse proxy and will be used as gate between server and other modules - Web, ESP nodes.

 The system will be divided into 3 parts: